myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 First of all you need to create a Connected app on Force.com.

-- Go to [https://developer.salesforce.com/](https://developer.salesforce.com/), sign up and navigate to your develope account.
+- Go to [https://developer.salesforce.com/](https://developer.salesforce.com/), sign up and navigate to your developer account.
 - In the side menu choose Create > Apps and create new Connected App.
 - Name it "SF Sample 1", enter your email and check "Enable OAuth Settings"
 - Enter `sfsampleapp://oaut-callback` as your Callback URL.